What Is Deep Brain Reorienting (DBR)?

 If you’ve done therapy, understand your patterns, and still feel like something underneath hasn’t shifted—this is the level of work DBR is designed for.

-Deep Brain Reorienting (DBR) is a gentle, body-based trauma therapy developed by psychiatrist Frank Corrigan.
-It works with the deepest layers of the brain—where our earliest experiences of safety, threat, and connection are first registered.
+Deep Brain Reorienting (DBR) is a gentle, body-based trauma therapy developed by psychiatrist Dr. Frank Corrigan.
+It works with the deeper parts of the brain where experiences of safety, threat, shock, and connection are first registered.

-This isn’t about talking through your past in detail.
+This isn’t about talking through your past in detail, and it’s not focused on simply managing symptoms.

 DBR works at the level where trauma begins.